rgb-archive/spec/01-contracts.md

 	* color of the token being transacted;
 	* amount being transacted;
 	* either the hash of an UTXO in the form `SHA256D(TX_HASH || OUTPUT_INDEX_AS_U32)` to send an *UTXO-Based* tx or the index of the output sent to the receiver to send an *Address-Based* tx;
-* Signature(s) of the proof using the same pubkeys specified in the Bitcoin `scriptPubKey`;
-* The parameter(s) used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**;
 * Optional meta-script-related meta-data;

+The proof is hashed and included in **the first** OP_RETURN output created in the transaction.

-This proof is simmetrically encrypted with the dark-tag using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.
+This proof is also simmetrically encrypted with the dark-tag using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.

-Every signature performed in the transaction **should** include a commitment to the proof produced.

-In the case of a multisig address spending funds at least one of the signatures **must** include a commitment to the proof.

 ### Color Addition
 [expand]